Table of Contents

 Easy Hikes near Vancouver

-Sometimes you want to get outside, without gearing up for a long, arduous day on the trail.
-Whether you’re looking for an easy place to take the kids, walk the dog, or just stretch your legs for an hour or two, this list has you covered.
+Sometimes you want to get outside without gearing up for a long, arduous day on the trail.
+Whether you’re looking for an easy place to take the kids, walk the dog, or just stretch your legs for an hour or two, this list has you covered with the best easy hikes near Vancouver.
+These trails also make for great beginner hikes around Vancouver.

 This also makes them nice after-work options during the summer months, or shoulder-season options when the mountains still have snow.

 A quick word before we start.
 Safety is always the most important consideration when hiking.
-Just because we’re saying these hikes are ‘easy’ doesn’t mean you don’t need to plan and prepare for your hike.
-And it doesn’t mean you can leave the ten essentials at home.
-Always be prepared.
+Just because we’re saying these hikes are easy doesn’t mean you don’t need to plan and prepare for your hike.
+And it doesn’t mean you can leave The Essentials at home.
+Always be prepared, even on these beginner-friendly hikes and walks.

 1. Murrin Park